haozhestat/ECW/README.md

 -  Mac/Unix

 Vim also comes installed on most Unix systems.
 However, you may not have the most up-to-date version, which can again be installed at vim.org [http://www.vim.org/download.php](http://www.vim.org/download.php).
+On Mac, we recommend using homebrew to install a fresh version of Vim instead of messing with the system-wide default version.

 ### Command line tutorials